noahsong-sdg/noahsong-sdg.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Welcome!
-I'm Noah, an undergraduate student at CU Boulder studying physics and mathematics.
-Currently investigating quantum chemistry under the direction of Dr. Markus Pflaum.
-See all the technical things I'm up to in the links above!
+I'm Noah, an undergraduate student at CU Boulder studying mathematics, while tinkering in physics and programming.
+See my past and current [coursework](/noahjsong/coursework/) and [projects](/noahjsong/projects/)!

-I am foremost a devout Christian theist, which motivates much of my read literature, which you can see here.
+Otherwise, I play cello, lift, and read.
+I am foremost a devout Christian theist, which motivates much of my read literature of which you can investigate [here](/noahjsong/other/)

-Otherwise, I participate in various activities with the cello studio, thanks to the generosity of Professor Requiro and TA's Peyton and Julian.